Welcome to English Language Learning!

 The students in Mrs. Romp's room are working on learning vocabulary related to animals, life cycles, and their habitats.
-They are practicing their speaking skills using the computer program Seesaw.
+They are working on reading and writing about what they are learning.
+Also, they practice their speaking skills using the computer program Seesaw.

 Grade five is building their writing and speaking skills through reseaching topics related to their unit of study within their classrooms.